tilezen/joerd/docs/data-sources.md

 - [LINZ](https://data.linz.govt.nz/layer/1768-nz-8m-digital-elevation-model-2012/), 8 meters over New Zealand
 - [SRTM](https://lta.cr.usgs.gov/SRTM) globally except high latitudes, 30 meters in land areas

+These source images are composited to form tiles that make up the Mapzen Terrain Tiles service.
+To determine exactly which images contributed to Mapzen Terrain Tiles in a particular area, you can download the footprints database and use it with a GIS program like [QGIS](http://www.qgis.org/) to inspect which of these sources were used.

+To further assist in determining which sources contributed to an individual tile, each tile in the service has an `X-Imagery-Sources` header listing the sources that contributed to the tile.
+Each entry in the comma-separated list follows the pattern `source/filename.tif`.

 ## What is the ground resolution?